Period matrices and homological quasi-trees on discrete Riemann surfaces: Abstract

 \section{Abstract}

 We study discrete period matrices associated with graphs cellularly embedded on closed surfaces, resembling classical period matrices of Riemann surfaces.
-Defined via integrals of discrete harmonic 1-forms, these period matrices are known to encode discrete conformal structure in the sense of circle patterns.
-We obtain a combinatorial interpretation of the discrete period matrix, where its minors correspond to weighted sums over certain spanning subgraphs, which we call homological quasi-trees.
+Defined via integrals of discrete harmonic $1$-forms, these period matrices are known to encode discrete conformal structure in the sense of circle patterns.
+We obtain a combinatorial interpretation of the discrete period matrix, where its minors are expressed as weighted sums over certain spanning subgraphs, which we call homological quasi-trees.
 Furthermore, we relate the period matrix to the determinant of the Laplacian for a flat complex line bundle.
-We derive a combinatorial analogue of the Weil–Petersson potential on Teichmüller space, expressed as a weighted sum over homological quasi-trees.
-Finally, we prove that the collection of homological quasi-trees form a delta-matroid.
+We derive a combinatorial analogue of the Weil–Petersson potential on the Teichmüller space, expressed as a weighted sum over homological quasi-trees.
+Finally, we study the collection of homological quasi-trees from a (delta-)matroidal perspective.
 The discrete period matrix plays a role similar to that of the response matrix in circular planar networks, thereby addressing a question posed by Richard Kenyon.